Looking for tips for teaching reluctant writers? I can explain my process for you with some fun and simple writing activities.

 I decide on a due date and adjust the lessons reaching up to that date.
 As students move along, I know I may need to work on a certain area (support or vivid words) and wait a mini-lesson on transitions until the next writing assignment.
 With writing, it is an experiment every time I teach.
 Each class brings different strengths and weaknesses and lesson plans need reevaluated.

 I am honest with students about this, and that honesty also helps with writing units.
 Students are thankful that I show them the plan, that I am willing to accommodate.
 Finally, since I am building relationships with them as writers, we are comfortable discussing the end date for the writing assignment.
+Overall, one of the best ways to encourage reluctant writers is to talk to them.

 After all the work, it’s time to grade.
 (I did write about tricks to grading student writing.)
 Students personalize writing—and teachers want them to do that, to invest in their creations.
 Perhaps for that reason, teaching writing requires diverse components and a willingness to modify lesson plans.
 These are the ideas that I implement when teaching writing.